Contractor Deposits: How Much Is Safe to Pay Upfront?

 - Sketchy: They're underwater on other jobs and using your money to finish them

-- Scam: They take your money and disappear
+- problem pattern: They take your money and disappear

 Here's how to protect yourself with smart payment schedules.